wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-scale-configure-deploy-split-and-merge.md

 ### Configuring security
 For detailed instructions to configure the security of the service, refer to the [Split-Merge security configuration](/documentation/articles/sql-database-elastic-scale-split-merge-security-configuration).

-For the purposes of  a simple test deployment suitable to complete this tutorial, a minimal set of configuration steps will be performed to get the service up and running.
+For the purposes of a simple test deployment for this tutorial, a minimal set of configuration steps will be performed to get the service up and running.
 These steps enable only the one machine/account executing them to communicate with the service.

 ### Creating a self-signed certificate